-You must pay your share of the cost by check, money order, VISA, or MasterCard (complete the space provided on the order envelope to use your charge card).
+You must pay your share of the cost by check, money order, VISA, Discover, or MasterCard (complete the space provided on the order envelope to use your charge card).

 You will receive forms for refills and future prescription orders each time you receive drugs or supplies under the Program.
-In the meantime, if you have any questions about a particular drug or a prescription, and to request your first order forms, you may call 1-877/99SAMBA (1-877/997-2622) toll-free.
-Customer service is available Monday through Friday, 8:00 a.m. to 5:30 p.m. or Saturday, from 8:00 a.m. to 12:00 p.m., eastern time.
+In the meantime, if you have any questions about a particular drug or a prescription, and to request your first order forms, you may call 1-800/283-3478 toll-free.
+Customer service is available 7 days a week, 24 hours a day.

-Note: As at your local pharmacy, if you request a name brand prescription but your doctor has not required it, PRxN Services will charge you the difference in price between the name brand drug and its generic equivalent, and bill you for any balance due.
-This will be included with the delivery of your filled prescription.
+Note: As at your local pharmacy, if you request a name brand prescription but your doctor has not required it, you will be responsible for the difference in price between the name brand drug and its generic equivalent.

-Prescription drug benefits - Continued on next page
+Prescription drug benefits - continued on next page